-Global Insurance Prices Are on the RisePresident, Global Placement for Marsh
+Global Insurance Prices Are on the RisePresident, Global Placement and Advisory Services at Marsh

 Global commercial insurance prices rose by 6% in the second quarter of 2019 (see Figure 1), nearly double the increase that the first quarter had.
 This increase represents the largest increase in the Marsh Global Insurance Market Index since its inception in 2012.

 For the third consecutive quarter, composite pricing increased in all geographic regions and across most major product lines.